Society-In-Shadow/ExpressedRealms/Readme.md

 This installer will automatically install itself when you run it.
 Once it installs, it will prompt you to login.

-Depending on your status of your github account, you might need to enable 2FA
+Depending on your status of your GitHub account, you might need to enable 2FA

-Society-In-Shadow should show up as an organization, Expressed Realms is the name of the repo.
+Society-In-Shadow should show up as an organization, Expressed Realms is the name of the repository.

 Click on it, click clone, make sure to note where it's be put in the system (2nd text field)